davidpdrsn/staticish/README.markdown

 - [x] Show status code of response
 - [ ] Add script for quickly adding new posts with format like "2015-01-15-title-goes-here.markdown".
 - [x] Get syntax highlighting of code snippets in posts.
+- [ ] Make package with executable and library.
+Have a `defaultMain` that takes a list of handles, or something.
 - [ ] Make executable that can be run from any directory with "posts" and "views" folders.
 - [ ] Add optional to executable to generate the required folders.
 At the moment that would be "posts" and "views".
 - [ ] Track the amount of time it look for a request to complete and show that on the log.